cugos/qgisworkshop_org/docs/source/workshop/plugins_tutorial.rst

         # reset selection list on each new selection
         self.selectList = []
         #QMessageBox.information( self.iface.mainWindow(),"Info", "in selectFeature function" )
-        # setup the provider select
+        # setup the provider select to filter results based on a rectangle
         pntGeom = QgsGeometry.fromPoint(point)
-        pntBuff = pntGeom.buffer(2.0,1) #buffer it 2 degrees and return with 1 segment
+        # scale-dependent buffer of 2 pixels-worth of map units
+        pntBuff = pntGeom.buffer( (self.canvas.mapUnitsPerPixel() * 2),0)
-        rect = pntGeom.boundingBox()
+        rect = pntBuff.boundingBox()
         if self.cLayer:
             feat = QgsFeature()
             # create the select statement